 Try to fill out as much of it as possible, and then make sure to give a copy of it to your OBGYN.

-- remember that your doctor wants whats best for you and your baby
+- Your doctor wants whats best for you and your baby.

 - Things don't always go as planned, but that's okay.